AML Guide for the Gaming & Gambling Industry

 Employee Training

-Your organization should have an anti-money laundering compliance officer that has expertise in managing risk and ensuring compliance with AML regulations.
-They should be able to implement the anti-money laundering framework and serve as a resource for the rest of the organization.
+Your organisation should have an anti-money laundering compliance officer that has expertise in managing risk and ensuring compliance with AML regulations.
+They should be able to implement the anti-money laundering framework and serve as a resource for the rest of the organisation.

-All employees should be trained - and receive ongoing training - so that they can recognize red flags that can be used to identify illegal activities.
-Those employees who operate casino games should be trained to recognize a change in an individual's playing patterns or suspicious use of services.
+All employees should be trained - and receive ongoing training - so that they can recognise red flags that can be used to identify illegal activities.
+Those employees who operate casino games should be trained to recognise a change in an individual's playing patterns or suspicious use of services.

 Know Your Customer Process

-They know your customer process should always involve identifying your customers when they are opening a front money account, credit accounts, or a safety deposit box with your organization.
+The Know Your Customer process should always involve identifying your customers when they are opening a front money account, credit accounts, or a safety deposit box with your organisation.
 You should obtain their name, address, and Social Security number if necessary - verify that this information is correct by requiring proof of identification like a driver’s license.

 Consider ongoing and enhanced due diligence measures for customers that seem to have a very high volume of transactions.
 This red flag may prompt you to obtain more information from the customer, such as what is the source of the funds.
 In addition it is recommended to check if the customer is on any sanctions list or on any other list such as Interpol's / FBI's most wanted or any other lists of criminals.
 If necessary, you must file a suspicious transaction report.